JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 * CSV file
 * HTML file
   * the HTML file uses Java Script and CSS files which are hosted on various CDNs (Content Delivery Network).
-For details review the BuildHTML region in the AzGovViz.ps1 script file.
+For details review the BuildHTML region in the PowerShell script file.
   * Browsers tested: Edge, new Edge and Chrome
 * MD (Markdown) file
   * for use with Azure DevOps Wiki leveraging the [Mermaid](https://docs.microsoft.com/en-us/azure/devops/release-notes/2019/sprint-158-update#mermaid-diagram-support-in-wiki) plugin